sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 3. The publish API adds sequence number to the message which is stripped off by receiver before forwarding the message to caller.
    - Sequence: < runtime id in high 32 bits > < 32 bits of sequence number starting with 0 >
    - runtime-id = epoch time in milliseconds, truncated to low 32 bits
-   - Send the message as 3 parts.
-     - part1: The event-source only.
-The first part is considered as ZMQ topic and ZMQ supports filter by topics.
-     - part2: Tag, timestamp and sequence.
-     - part3: Any additional params.
+   - Send as multipart message with event-source in part1, which allows using ZMQ's filtering by event-sources.
  4. The receiver API:
+    - Reads & returns one event at a time, in blocking mode.
-    - Creates stats as listed in SLA section.
+    - For receive with no filtering, it creates stats as listed in SLA section for this receive session.
-    - It has the expected sequence number for each runtime id.
-The diff between the sequence in the received event and expected, is the count of messages missed to receive.
+    - It computes missed message count with expected sequence number and the sequence in the received event and expected.
     - It saves the timestamp/diff to compute latency.
-    - This computation is done only for receiver with no subscription filter.

 ### Events cache service
 1. This is a singleton service that runs in eventd container.
 2. It has access to all messages received by zmq proxy via an internal listener tied to the proxy.